Alert Source Discuss

 List[type, N] / Bitlist conversion

-• List types with dynamic or unbounded capacity semantics SHALL be redefined as ProgressiveList[type], and the application logic SHALL be updated to check for an appropriate limit at runtime.
+• List types with dynamic or unbounded capacity semantics SHALL be redefined as ProgressiveList[type]

 • Bitlist types with dynamic or unbounded capacity semantics SHALL be redefined as ProgressiveBitlist